-Retinal degeneration was observed in albino rats in the 2-year carcinogenicity study at all doses tested (equivalent to 0.6 to 20 times the maximum recommended human dose [MRHD] for Parkinson's disease [24 mg/day] on a mg/m2 basis), but was statistically significant at the highest dose (50 mg/kg/day).
+Retinal degeneration was observed in albino rats in the 2-year carcinogenicity study at all doses tested.
+The lowest dose tested (1.5 mg/kg/day) is less than the maximum recommended human dose (MRHD) for Parkinson's disease (24 mg/day) on a mg/m2 basis.
 Retinal degeneration was not observed in a 3-month study in pigmented rats, in a 2-year carcinogenicity study in albino mice, or in 1-year studies in monkeys or albino rats.
 The significance of this effect for humans has not been established, but involves disruption of a mechanism that is universally present in vertebrates (e.g., disk shedding).